And just like these previous two statements (income statement and statement of changes in equity), the balance sheet is usually drawn up annually.

 As mentioned previously, inventory are stock or goods.
 See our later section on inventory for numerous lessons on this topic.

-The "10% loan" means that we have a loan that has a 10% interest charge on it per year.
+The "10% loan" in our balance sheet example above means that we have a loan that has a 10% interest charge on it per year.

 Putting Together the Balance Sheet

-Here is our previous trial balance for George’s Catering again.
+Here is our previous trial balance for George’s Catering, the example we have been using throughout our lessons.

 Our balance sheet is going to require the balances of all assets and liabilities.
-So we stick these in there.
+So we stick these in there from our trial balance.
 That's fairly simple.

-FYI if you check the balance sheet example above, the balances of the assets, liabilities and the owner’s equity is the same as what we calculated in earlier lessons.
+FYI, if you check the balance sheet example for George's Catering above, you'll see that the balances of the assets, liabilities and the owner’s equity is the same as what we calculated in earlier lessons: